MaximMudrak23/Facebook/README.md

-# Facebook
+# Twitter
-Its just clone of the facebook
+Its just clone of the twitter